yoctod/wwwcore-node/README.md

 wwwcore-node start
 ```

 Note: For your convenience, we distribute bitcoind binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Litecoin Core with additional indexing](https://github.com/litecoin-project/wwwcore-litecoin).
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Wwwcoin Core with additional indexing](https://github.com/yoctod/wwwcore-wwwcoin).

 ## Prerequisites